 Chimney stacks

 Repair category -

-Notes N/A.
+Notes None noted.

-Roofing including roof space Repair category 2 Notes ROOF: The roof covering appears to be original to the construction of the property.
-General weathering and moss growth was noted to roof tiles.
-The roof tiles are of a type known as Delta.
-This type of roof tile is known to become porous through age.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor can provide further advice.
+Roofing including roof space

+Repair category 2

+Notes The roof appears of original design.
+Weathering and moss growth evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-ROOF SPACE: Damp staining was noted to sarking material.
-Due to access constraints, I was unable to test these areas however they appeared visibly